RyanBluth/photo-book/obsidian/PhotoBook/Tasks/Improvements.md

 	- [ ] Free-form layouts
 		- [ ] How does a user go between fixed and free-form?
 - [ ] Undo/Redo support
+- [ ] Zoom into mouse cursor, not center